Daily Edition

 VEGA‑3D shows that spatiotemporal features from intermediate diffusion noise levels, when fused via token‑level gated mechanisms, significantly improve 3D scene understanding and manipulation benchmarks.
 FASTER complements this by proving that the same generative priors can be harnessed for low‑latency action generation, indicating a unified pathway from perception to action.
 Together they suggest that scaling video diffusion models offers a data‑efficient route to inject physical world knowledge into foundation models.

-Policy, chips, funding, industrial strategy, and big-company positioning shaping the AI balance of power.
+Industrial strategy, compute supply, export controls, and big-company positioning shaping the AI balance of power.

 Where OpenAI’s technology could show up in Iran